 These are very common situations that can be easily observed and solved without much problem.

-- Swallowing air: When a baby swallows too much air, this can encourage reflux.
-This can happen from sucking on a pacifier too long or even if they are sucking on a defect bottle.
-Try to see if limiting their pacifier time can help curb this behavior.
-It is also always a good idea to check baby bottles to make sure that they are able to suck efficiently on the nipple and that it doesn’t get clogged.
+How to help: Try to see if limiting their pacifier time can help curb this behaviour.
+It is also always a good idea to check baby bottles to make sure that they can suck efficiently on the nipple and that it doesn’t get clogged.
 This is also why you should make sure to burp your baby after every feeding to get rid of that excess air in their system.

 When should I contact the doctor?